Baetek/task-manager/README.md

 ```
 Code cleanliness ❌ it's a bit messy, not fully documented etc - THIS IS WHAT I SHOULD HAVE FOCUSED ON
 Alembic migration test ❌ the only failing test is the alembic test
+Imports cleaned up ❌
 ```

+Other goals.

+I wanted to complete the extra task of restoring deleted tasks but to show off do it in a rabbitmq+celery queue incase lots of tasks need restored.

+I feel it is a decent attempt but I am rushing and just have to submit in current state after spending way too much time trying to get mysql and redis going under a tight deadline.

+*Everything should work within a python virtual env for `make run-locally`*

 ## Getting Started